 Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

-The Leadership Greater Concord program fosters civic awareness in the community and participants are equipped with information they need in order to become more involved in activities that will enhance the region.
+Leadership Greater Concord fosters civic awareness in the community and participants are equipped with information they need in order to become more involved in activities that will enhance the region.

-Beginning with a two-day retreat in September, a select group of people will embark on a ten-month odyssey through the inner workings of Greater Concord.
+Beginning in September (Class of 2020 pictured above at The Mountain Club on Loon), a select group of people will embark on a ten-month odyssey through the inner workings of Greater Concord.
 Their travels will take them from its beginnings as a small town by the railroad tracks to the city it is today—and identify what’s being done to prepare for the future.
 Then, each month, a day-long program will focus on an aspect of life in Greater Concord: history, the arts and culture; education; livable communities and sustainability; government and politics; the criminal justice system; economic development; communications and the media; health and human services and reflections and moving forward.

-Now in its 25th year, Leadership Greater Concord has over 500 alumni, many of whom are serving on local town boards, nonprofit boards or serving on a municipal committee.
+Now in its 29th year, Leadership Greater Concord has nearly 600 alumni, many of whom are serving on local town boards, nonprofit boards or serving on a municipal committee.
 Interested candidates who have a commitment to the community and are likely to assume greater responsibility in the future are encouraged to apply.
 Participants that are selected will ideally include those from business, government, education, civic groups, the arts, religion and community groups.

-Listen to what Class of 2017 had to say about LGC (generously produced by our friends at Concord TV!)
+Listen to what Class of 2020 has to say about LGC (generously produced by our friends at Concord TV!)